nielslange/eco-cube-ubud/README.md

 ## Bedroom

 - As a guest, I want to have all light switches next to the bed, so that I can controll all lights from there.
+- As a guest, I want to be able to use a queen-size or king-size bed so that my partner and I have sufficient space to sleep.

 ## Bathroom